asaurusrex/Probatorum-EDR-Userland-Hook-Checker/README.md

 Once compiled, simply run the resulting .exe on your local Windows endpoint which is being monitored by EDR.

 NOTE:
-Some specific functions (at least on Windows 10) will appear to be hooked but not actually be hooked - they are simply redirects (so the function does not exist inside ntdll directly for example).
+Some specific functions (at least on Windows 10) will appear to be hooked but not actually be hooked - they are simply redirects (so the function does not exist inside ntdll directly).
 You can confirm this with WinDbg.

 These 7 functions on Windows 10 are:
 ```